-The property assessment roll presents an inventory of all the property located across a municipality.
+The property assessment roll, tabled every 3 years, presents an inventory of all the property located across a municipality.
 An assessment roll is drawn up for each of the 16 reconstituted municipalities within the Montréal agglomeration.

 The assessment rolls tabled on September 14, 2016 that came into force on January 1, 2017 apply to the 2017, 2018 and 2019 financial years.